perlmunger/FeatureWheelLayer/README.md

 }
 ```

-This creates two feature wheel in the same view.
+This creates two feature wheels in the same view.
 This is what the demo code does.

 The animation will begin immediately.